Fighters bulldoze Sufi mosque in central Tripoli

 A Facebook page titled "Together for the Removal of the Abdel Salam al-Asmar Shrine" congratulated supporters on the "successful removal of the Asmar shrine, the largest sign of idolatry in Libya."

-(Additional Reporting By Ayman al-Sahli; Writing By Hadeel Al-Shalchi; Editing by Andrew Heavens and Robin Pomeroy)
+(Additional Reporting By Ayman al-Sahli; Writing By Hadeel Al-Shalchi; Editing by Andrew Heavens)